Moodle 2.7 release notes

 - MDL-43841 - New text editor, Atto - Tightly integrated in Moodle and focussing on usability and accessibility (TinyMCE still available as an option).

-- MDL-44070 - Improved conditional activities - Complex boolean combinations are now supported, with a conditions plugin API and a better interface...and it's faster!
+- MDL-44070 - Improved conditional activities - Complex boolean combinations are now supported to control when activities are available to students, with a conditions plugin API and a better interface...and it's faster!

 - MDL-43855 - New mathematical equation editor for Atto, producing TeX using a GUI without needing Java.
 Works everywhere, even tablets and phones.